Posted in:

 Bauernfeldplatz

 I got off at the square named after the local playwright author Eduard von Bauernfeld from the 19th century.
-From there I crossed the Porzellangasse and continued 60 meters until arriving at Fürstengasse and the Liechtenstein Palace.
-The palace itself is a fabulous building, but it’s what you find inside that is really worth the visit.
-You find the private art collection of the Prince of Liechtenstein (tiny country in central Europe), which includes masterpieces from the early Renaissance to the Baroque era.
-The collection shows work of art from, among others, Peter Paul Rubens, Rembrandt, Anthonis van Dyck, Lucas Cranach the eldest and Frans Hals.
-Hence, this stop should not be missed if you are even slightly interested in art.
+I crossed the Porzellangasse and continued 60 meters until arriving at Fürstengasse and the Liechtenstein Palace.
+The palace is a fabulous building, but what you find inside is really worth the visit.
+The private art collection of the Prince of Liechtenstein (a tiny country in central Europe) includes masterpieces from the early Renaissance to the Baroque era.
+The collection shows works of art from, among others, Peter Paul Rubens, Rembrandt, Anthonis van Dyck, Lucas Cranach the Eldest and Frans Hals.
+Hence, this stop should not be missed if you are interested in art.

 Streetcar sightseeing, Palais Liechtenstein, Vienna, Austria